 - One week of seminars and field trips in Jakarta, in collaboration with Universitas Indonesia (UI), DFAT Development and including one day of discussions and group presentations;

 In addition, a leading academic in the field of public health with specialised knowledge of Indonesia will be assigned for the duration of the PHST to provide academic supervision of the tour.
 The PHST Tour Leader (TL) for the pilot tour in 2016 was Professor Michael Dibley.
-Dr Luh Putu Lila Wulandari (Wulan) was the 2017 PHST Tour Leader and will join both 2018 tours as the PHST TL once again.
+Dr Luh Putu Lila Wulandari (Wulan) was the 2017 and 2018 PHST Tour Leader.